ipfs/community/code-of-conduct.md

 ## Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the ipfs team.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the IPFS team.
 We will do our best to ensure that your grievance is handled appropriately.

 In general, we will choose the course of action that we judge as being most in the interest of fostering a safe and friendly community.

-On IRC, let one of the ops know if you think that someone has trangressed against the Code of Conduct.
+On IRC, let one of the ops know if you think that someone has transgressed against the Code of Conduct.
 If you would like to be an op and promise to help maintain and abide by the code, please let us know.